Toyota Celebrates 25 Years of the RAV4 in North America; Introduces New SE Hybrid Grade for 2022

 For 2022, the RAV4 is getting some enticing updates, including a new SE Hybrid grade as well as some exterior and interior updates across all grades.

 Designed for customers looking for sporty performance and sporty style but at a lower price compared to the XSE, the new SE Hybrid grade for RAV4 includes mono-tone paint, fabric trimmed seats and a 7-inch touchscreen with six speakers.
 And the SE Hybrid grade’s available options are exceptional, as well as smartly packaged.
 The weather package is a commuter’s dream, offering a heated leather steering wheel, heated front seats and rain-sensing windshield wipers with a de-icer function.
 The convenience package includes a moonroof, height adjustable power liftgate and not to mention, Audio Plus that upgrades to a 9-inch touchscreen.

 RAV4 gets some enticing exterior and interior features across all grades when it goes on sale next month.
-The RAV4 XSE gets a bold new color in Cavalry Blue with a black roof.
-In fact, Cavalry Blue will also make its way on the new SE Hybrid grade, as well as the existing TRD Off-Road.
+The RAV4 XSE gets a bold new color in Calvary Blue with a black roof.
+In fact, Calvary Blue will also make its way on the new SE Hybrid grade, as well as the existing TRD Off-Road.